 Hermann Tilke was engaged to design the KF1 layout.
 The man is a lightning rod for many an F1 fan’s frustrations, as many classic race venues have been modified by him or dropped for tracks that he designed.
 To be fair to him, he’s designed great tracks too, like the Istanbul Autodrome and Sepang International Circuit.
 While I think KF1 doesn’t rank as one of them, it’s still a challenge to master.

 The circuit can be split into two smaller tracks and run in both directions; we drove the full layout in an anti-clockwise direction.
 The similarities with other modern tracks are obvious: it’s wide, mostly smooth (save for a very bumpy section at the back-end), there is nearly the same number of left and right turns, and undulations have been included to make the approach to each corner different.
 The first part of the lap is straightforward and consists of just three hairpins separated by kinks.
 The latter part is more interesting, a series of fast and flowing bends that recall some of Tilke’s work in Shanghai and Yeongam.

 We hardly broke a sweat by the end of our run in the fang-less kart, and thankfully we won’t have to drive them again on subsequent visits!
 After the race karts had done their runs, we paid for another session and jumped into the Birels.

 Driving the Birel kart

 I felt the added power immediately when I floored the throttle; the little rascal kicked tyre marbles into the openings in my shorts, and braking for the hairpins became a must.
-One difference which separated KF1 from Kartright was the absence of rumble strips on the entry and exit of each corner.
+One difference that separated KF1 from Kartright was the absence of rumble strips on the entry and exit of each corner.
 I could take a wide line on the painted run-off areas without breaking my teeth.
 Sliding into the Tecpro barriers caused no lasting damage.